Yandex Cloud

 • Run a test query

-• Optionally, monitor the amount of space data in Object Storage takes up
+• Monitor volume of data in Object Storage (optional step)

 • Delete the resources you created

-Hybrid storage allows you to store frequently used data on the network disks of the Managed Service for ClickHouse® cluster and rarely used data in Yandex Object Storage.
-Automatically moving data between these storage tiers is only supported for MergeTree tables.
-For more information, see Disk types in Managed Service for ClickHouse®.
+Hybrid storage enables you to store frequently used data on the Managed Service for ClickHouse® cluster’s network drives while keeping rarely used data in Yandex Object Storage.
+Your hybrid storage will automatically create a bucket and connect it to ClickHouse®.
+Automatic data movement between these storage tiers is only supported for MergeTree tables.
+For more information, see Managed Service for ClickHouse® storage.

 To use hybrid storage: